TurboCartPig/prog2005-project/readme.md

 ## What new the group has learned

 While we had previously touched on a lot of the technologies involved in this project, we learned a lot about how to use them in a real project.
 Docker for example is something we had experimented with, but now we feel we know how to use it effectively to a much larger degree than before.
 We think we now have a much better idea of how cloud providers compare to each other, as we experimented a lot with multiple different hosting solutions for this project, and we now have a better basis for making decisions related to these solutions.

+Part of learning docker also involved how to use it for writing continues integration and continues deployment with the use of GitLabs builtin CI solution.
+The solution we came up with is not necessarily the best, but since this is the first time we use something like this, we did learn a lot about it.

 Some technologies were also entirely new to us.
 Like Discord's APIs and how to make a bot, so naturally here we learned a lot.